optimocha/speed-booster-pack/README.md

 * **Updated**: Updated external libraries (lazyload.js and instantpage.js) to their latest versions.

 *You can read the rest of the changelog on the [Speed Booster Pack documentation](https://speedboosterpack.com/docs/) page.

-== Upgrade Notice ==

-= 4.1.0 =

-- We have brand new features called Manual Critical CSS and PageSpeed Tricker, plus a TON of improvements to our existing features.
-Update now and enjoy an even faster website!